What is NIHR CLAHRC West?

 - appropriate: providing optimum advice or care, at the right time and place for prevention or care

 - sustainable: taking account of resource-use and future continuation

-CLAHRC West brings together universities, local authorities, NHS hospital trusts, clinical commissioning groups, patients and members of the public, and third sector organisations to focus on research to improve health and healthcare for local people.
+CLAHRC West brings together universities, local authorities, NHS hospital trusts, clinical commissioning groups, patients and members of the public, and voluntary sector organisations to focus on research to improve health and healthcare for local people.